zhxmath/zhxmath.github.io/_pages/publications.md

 1. Wang, D. and **Zhang, H.** (2011).
 Generalized RCINAR(p) process with signed thinning operator. *Communications in Statistics: Simulation and Computation*, 40, 13-44.

 1. **Zhang, H.**, Wang, D. and Zhu, F. (2010).
-Inference for INAR(p) processes with signed generalized power serie thinning operator. *Journal of Statistical Planning and Inference*,140, 667-683.
+Inference for INAR(p) processes with signed generalized power series thinning operator. *Journal of Statistical Planning and Inference*,140, 667-683.